honoki/bbrf-client/docs/usage.md

   bbrf show <document>
   bbrf listen
   bbrf alert ( - | <message>) [-s <source>]

 Options:
   -h --help     Show this screen.
   -p <program>  Select a program to limit the command to.
 Not required when the command "use" has been run before.
-  -s <source>   Provide an optional source string to store information about the source of the modified data.
+  -t <tag>      Specify one or more custom properties (tags) to add to your document.
+Format as key:value -s <source>   Provide an optional source string to store information about the source of the modified data.
   -v --version  Show the program version
   -d <hostname> Explicitly specify the hostname of a URL in case of relative paths